Seteco/Somorrostro/health-monitoring.md

 So, I decided to build a health monitoring system in netdata that will overcome most of the problems other systems have:

 **Configuration**.
-All of you that use netdata already, know I hate it.
+All of you that use netdata already, know I hate configuration.
 I find absolutely no joy in configuring applications.
 Although netdata provides tons of configuration options, I always do my best so that most installations will need to configure nothing.

 So, netdata comes with pre-defined alarms for detecting the most common problems.
 Out of the box: